This post may contain affiliate links, from which we earn an income.

 Tarifa Fuel & LPG

-Tarifuel are obviously keen to capture the motorhome and van market in Tarifa, as they also are the only providers (at the time of writing) to provide LPG.
+Tarifuel are obviously keen to capture the motorhome and van market in Tarifa, as they also are the only providers (at the time of writing) to provide LPG, or GPL as it’s known in Europe.

 It is a little tight manoeuvring larger motorhomes, if thats you, be prepared to wait until the area is clear.